learn-co-curriculum/dsc-instance-methods-lab/README.md

 ```

 ## Summary
 In this lab, you practiced defining classes and instance methods.
-You then instantiated instances of our classes and used them to practice calling our instance methods.
+You then instantiated instances of your classes and used them to practice calling your instance methods.